Chumumu/Polarizaiton_Imaging_Aid_Coarse_Depth/README.md

 This project builds upon ideas and code from the following research papers:

 - D. Zhu and W.A.P.
-Smith, "Depth from a polarisation + RGB stereo pair," in *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*, 2019.
-This work inspired and provided a foundational methodology for Step 1 and Step 4 of our processing pipeline.
+Smith, "Depth from a polarisation + RGB stereo pair"

-- Ye Yu and William A. P. Smith, "Depth estimation meets inverse rendering for single image novel view synthesis," in *Proceedings
+- Ye Yu and William A. P. Smith, "Depth estimation meets inverse rendering for single image novel view synthesis"